STEVEN’S BOOKSHOP/USA

 TRAJAN’S WAR by Karen Mayberry The young soldier Casius serves the emperor Trajan in his rapacious war against the Dacians.
 TRAJAN, LION OF ROME by C.R.H.
 Wildfeur The tumultuous life story of one of Rome’s most powerful and successful emperors.

 SHADOW OF COLOSSUS by T.L Higley On Rhodes in 227 BC., the death of her owner gives a courtesan a chance for freedom.
-Next in Christian author Higley’s Seven Wonders series: City of the Dead.
-THE BETRAYAL by Kathleen & Michael Gear In 325 A.D., Brother Barnabas defies the emperor Constantine and the Council of Nicea to preserve forbidden texts on the life of Jesus.
+Next in the Christian author’s Seven Wonders series: City of the DeadGuardian of the Flame THE BETRAYAL by Kathleen & Michael Gear In 325 A.D., Brother Barnabas defies the emperor Constantine and the Council of Nicea to preserve forbidden texts on the life of Jesus.

 TYRANT by Christian Cameron After fighting for Alexander, Kineas becomes a mercenary for the Tyrant of Olbia on the Black Sea.
-Followed by Storm of Arrows.
+Followed by Storm of Arrows and Funeral Games.
 GLADIATRIX by Russell Whitfield A first century Spartan woman is forced into slavery in the eastern Roman Empire and becomes a gladiatrix.
 “Makes Gladiator look very tame indeed!”
 (Simon Scarrow)

-VOYAGE OF THE SNAKE LADY by Theresa Tomlinson After Troy falls, Myrina builds the Moon Riders into a potent band of warrior women.
+VOYAGE OF THE SNAKE LADY by Theresa Tomlinson After Troy falls, Myrina leads the Moon Riders, a band of warrior women.
 But the son of Achilles is bent on revenge.
 Sequel to The Moon Riders.
 THE EAGLE AND THE RAVEN by Pauline Gedge Gigantic novel of Boudicca and Caradoc spans three turbulent generations in Roman Britain; foreward by Donna Gillespie.

 THE FIGHT FOR ROME by James Duffy 68 A.D.: The emperor is dead, the throne is up for grabs, and Taurus the gladiator finds himself in the thick of it.
 A sequel to Sand of the Arena.
 EMPIRE RISING by Sam Barone Barbarians and Egyptian intrigue threaten the rising city of Akkad on the Tigris at the dawn of civilization.
 Sequel to Dawn of Empire.

-Her stories set in ancient Roman Britain include The Mark of the Horse Lord, the story of a gladiator who impersonates a king •
+Sutcliff’s other stories set in ancient Roman Britain include The Mark of the Horse Lord, the story of a gladiator who impersonates a king, and

 Sutcliff also retold the tales of Homer in